 Install the Pipe to the ABS Tee

 The drain line must slope at a minimum of 1/4-inch for every horizontal foot.
-Cut the half-inch ABS pipe so that it stretches from the P-trap to the ABS tee.
+Cut the 1/2-inch ABS pipe so that it stretches from the P-trap to the ABS tee.
 When measuring, be sure to account for the inside of the hub of the couplings.

-Tips For Installing a Laundry Room Floor Drain
+Tips for Installing a Laundry Room Floor Drain

 - Installing water-resistant baseboards helps to protect walls in the event of large-scale water spills.